 Now in its 16th year, UNL’s Summer Institute for Online Teaching (SIOT) provides preparation and training as well as a campus-wide faculty learning community focused on online teaching.
-Summer Institute is funded and coordinated by the Office of Online & Distance Education, offered in partnership with Information Technology Services, and facilitated by UNL faculty from several colleges.
+Summer Institute is funded and coordinated by Innovative Instructional Design, offered in partnership with Information Technology Services, and facilitated by UNL faculty from several colleges.

 The five-week Summer Institute is designed to guide novice online instructors through the steps of course planning and development and explores the unique opportunities and challenges of the online learning environment.
 Many instructors with some online teaching experience have also found it valuable.
 Experienced online instructors from a variety of disciplines facilitate the weekly online small-group discussions, answering questions, providing feedback, and sharing from their experiences.

 By the end of Summer Institute, participants will be able to: